 Note: A student may begin his/her initial term of training up to one week after the term begins.
 This exception (requesting enrollment after the first week of a term) is at the discretion of the Director and Director of Admissions.
-This applies to enrollment at the Main Campus, the Philipsburg location, the Lewistown location, and the Altoona campus.
+This applies to enrollment at the Main Campus, the Lewistown location, and the Altoona campus.